 Here is how I propose we work together:

-Address the Root Cause of America's Health Problems
+Address the Root Cause of America's Health Concerns

 Our current healthcare system does not promote wellness, proven natural remedies, or prevention-based medicine.
 The allopathic model treats the symptoms of disease, not the root cause.
 The root cause of disease is exposure to, and the accumulation of toxins that pollute our air, food, and water.
 We know they damage our health, make us sick, and harm the earth.
 Lifestyle modifications are known to dramatically reduce the incidence of cardiovascular disease, cancer, and diabetes, which represent the majority of healthcare spending.
 To change healthcare, we must acknowledge why we are becoming ill, overweight, sterile, and mentally unstable:

 - Toxic Chemicals: Review and replace the use of all toxic, endocrine-disrupting, human-made chemicals such as herbicides, VOCs, fire retardants, pesticides, and phthalates that are destroying our bodies, soil, and earth.

 - GMO Foods: Review the production of all GMO food crops which will also reduce the use of toxic herbicides and pesticides.
 We know that the health of gut flora is closely tied to the health of soil flora.
 GMO foods are saturated with toxic chemicals that are unhealthy and cause disease.

 - Toxic Food and Beverages: Review and study the use of all artificial ingredients, sweeteners , colors, dyes, chemicals, refined sugars, alcohol, MSG, preservatives, and synthetic compounds added to our food and beverages.
 Determine the safety of each by the use and funding of third-party research groups.